• Skip to primary navigation

 • Place a marshmallow on a skewer and carefully roast over your gas flame.

-• When the marshmallow is toasted, sandwich it between two graham cracker halves with a piece of your favorite chocolate.
+• When the marshmallow is toasted, sandwich it between two graham cracker halves with a piece of chocolate.

 • Serve immediately.
 Enjoy!